Gabaldonlab/jloh/README.md

 These regions are a good `--regions` file to pass to `JLOH extract` in `--hybrid` mode, excluding false positives that may arise by mapping.

-### JLOH density
+### JLOH stats

 This tool computes the densities of all SNPs, heterozygous SNPs, and homozygous SNPs over the genome sequence.

-Besides the mean snp density, it calculates a distribution and extracts the 5%, 10%, 90%, and 95% percentile.
-These values are useful to set as thresholds in JLOH extract.
+Besides the mean snp density, it calculates a distribution and extracts the most relevant quantiles.
+It also calculates the same quantiles for the SNP distances.

-We suggest to use either the 5% or the 10% percentile as thresholds for heterozygous SNP density in the detection of blocks.
+It then suggests `--min-snps` and `--snp-distance` parameters to be used in `jloh extract`.
+We suggest to use parameters close to the ones suggested by this tool when using **jloh extract** for the most refined results.

 ### JLOH sim